 Signposting the way: using punctuation to improve flow

-To create awareness of the role of punctuation in improving flow.
-To learn a new approach to improving cohesion in complex texts.
-To use a hierarchical decision-making process that allows editors to prepare texts for publication.
+Purpose: To create awareness of the role of punctuation in improving flow.
+To apply a hierarchical decision-making process that allows translators, editors and other language professionals to prepare texts for publication.
 To gain insight into the variety of editing solutions that can fix problematic prose.

-Editors and translators at any level can benefit from the exchange of knowledge in this session.
-The examples will be taken from a range of technical texts.
+Who should attend?
+Language professionals at any level can benefit from the exchange of knowledge in this session.
+The examples will be taken from a range of texts.

-Tom O'Boyle is a freelance translator, editor and language facilitator based in Madrid.
+About the facilitator: Thomas O'Boyle is a freelance translator, authors' editor and medical writer based in Valdemoro, Spain.
 His MA, from the University of Salford, is in Translating and Interpreting.